dstasiukd/ConsolePaint/README.md

 # ConsolePaint
 Simple Paint app by Darya Stasiuk from group 353505
 ## UI description
-The UI includes a canvas with a frame and a drop-down menu where you can select one of the suggested commands
+The UI includes a canvas (width = 100, height = 20) with a frame and a drop-down menu where you can select one of the suggested commands.
 ```
 +----------------------------------------------------------------------------------------------------+
 |                                                                                                    |